Weißenburg in Bayern: Location

 Weißenburg is located in central Bavaria, in the south of the administrative region Mittelfranken.
-Large cities in the area are Ingolstadt (55.5 km), Nuremberg (61.7 km), Augsburg (85 km), Munich (134.6 km), and Würzburg (150.4 km).
+Large nearby cities are Ingolstadt (55.5 km), Nuremberg (61.7 km), Augsburg (85 km), Munich (134.6 km), and Würzburg (150.4 km).

 Subdivision

 The municipality is divided into 27 Ortsteile: the main town and the 26 villages of Dettenheim, Emetzheim, Gänswirtshaus, Haardt, Hagenbuch, Hammermühle, Hattenhof, Häuser am Wülzburger Berg, Heuberg, Holzingen, Kattenhochstatt, Kehl, Laubenthal, Markhof, Niederhofen, Oberhochstatt, Potschmühle, Rohrwalk, Rothenstein (Weißenburg), Schleifer am Berg, Schmalwiesen, Stadelhof, Suffersheim, Weimersheim, Weißenhof and Wülzburg.

 History

 Early history

 The history of Weißenburg is generally traced back to the Roman fort that was built in the area towards the end of the first century.
 The settlement, which included Thermae, lay on the border of the Roman Empire and on the Tabula Peutingeriana from the 4th century it had the name Biriciana.
 Germanic tribes destroyed the fort and settled in what is still the city centre.
 The first mention of the name Weißenburg is in a deed dating from 867.
 The city became the seat of a royal residence during the reign of the Franks and according to legend, Charlemagne stayed there to supervise the construction of Fossa Carolina.

 The city became a Free Imperial City in 1296 and continued to grow until the Reformation.
 Following the example of Nuremberg the city joined the Protestant side but it suffered heavily in the ensuing wars.
 However, the rights of the city as a Free Imperial City and an Imperial Estate were restored in the final peace treaty and some growth resumed.
 Despite its insignificant size and economic importance, the city, like the other 50-odd free imperial cities, was virtually independent.